weweb-assets/ww-chat-ai/README.md

 # WW-CHAT-AI

-This is an element for Weweb, to display a AI Chat.
+This is an element for WeWeb to display an AI-focused Chat (assistant + client).

 ## Installation